U.S. Department of Health and Human Service (HHS) - Administration for Children and Families (ACF) - Office on Trafficking in Persons (OTIP)

 08/13/18 4:30 PM ET Hard Copy Receipt; or 11:59 PM ET Receipt via Grants.gov

-Grants to USA nonprofits, for-profits, government agencies, school districts, and IHEs in eligible western states and territories for comprehensive case management services for victims and potential victims of human trafficking.
+Grants to USA nonprofits, for-profit, government agencies, school districts, and IHEs in multiple states and territories for comprehensive case management services for victims and potential victims of human trafficking.
 Applicants must create or verify the required registrations well in advance of the deadline date.

 This FOA is one of the three FOA's that OTIP is issuing to provide coverage for each of the three distinct regional areas.